 With a muscular and compact body, adults can grow over 3 pounds.
 They have a square head and a calm disposition.
 They are a great starter pet for those who have never cared for rabbits, as they do not require much extra work outside the norm.
 They also have a life expectancy of 6 to 9 years.

 This is another mini rabbit breed that comes from the United States.
 They are popular due to their fur coat which resembles satin.
 Unfortunately, the recessive gene that causes this fur has made this bunny rare and not easily found.

-Besides their fur, the Mini Satin has short hair medium length ears that are prone to stick up, and a lean-to muscular frame.
+Besides their fur, the Mini Satin has short hair, medium length ears that are prone to stick up, and a lean-to-muscular frame.
 They also have narrow heads and can come in a variety of colors.
-Although they are rare, they make great pets with a laid-back personality.
+Although they are rare, they make great pets with laid-back personalities.